sfhemstreet/TraderBot/README.md

 *Example* -

-if trader_bot recieves an outflow on Bitmex above the threshold, make a limit buy order and place it on Bitmex.
+if trader_bot receives an outflow on Bitmex above the threshold, make a limit buy order and place it on Bitmex.
 ```
 last_trade_price = bitmex.get_last_trade_price()